bsw2/docker-build-image/README.md

       docker_registry_email: your_dockerhub_email
 ```

-- build and upload to your private registry
+- build and upload to your private registry with s3 backend

 ```yaml
 - hosts: 'servers'